StackExchange/dnscontrol/docs/typescript.md

 Bug: Values passed to `CLI_DEFAULTS` (and the corresponding `-v` command-line option) don’t show up as global variables

 Workaround: create a new `.d.ts` file in the same folder as your `dnsconfig.js` file.
-In that file, add the following line for each variable you want to use (replacing `VARIABLE_NAME` with the name of the variable.
+In that file, add the following line for each variable you want to use (replacing `VARIABLE_NAME` with the name of the variable).

 ```
 declare const VARIABLE_NAME: string;